data-8/otter-service/README.md

 You can see the status of the horizontal scaling via this command:
 - kubectl get hpa -n grader-k8-namespace

+# pytest
+Run ./deployment/local/pytest.sh -- this will start the Firestore emulator and run the tests.
+If the emulator is already running it shuts it down.
+I shut down the emulator when the tests are done as well but you could comment out this line to check out the data that was stored.

 # Local installation for testing/developing

 Install a FireStore Emulator so you test locally: